deependrayadav/Web/Readme.md

-This is a repo with some beautifully desgined webpages.
+This is a repo with some beautifully and elegantly desgined webpages.
 GO FORK IT!